02 Jan Lavazza Coffee Museum in Turin, Italy

 Turin has a history of industry and tourism.
 It is the headquarters of some of Italy’s best known industrial brands: Fiat, Cafferel and Martini & Rossi.
 It is also the location of some of the world’s most popular tourism attractions: the Museo Egizio (Egyptian), the Museo Nazional Dell’ Automobile (National Automobile Museum) and the famous Shroud of Turin, believed to be the cloth Jesus was buried in.

 Lavazza had the vision to harness the dynamics of manufacturing and tourism together in the Museo Lavazza.
-The project does what Industrial Tourism does.
+The project does what Food Tourism does.
 It builds a company’s brand while filling the wallets of the company and community.

 If you have extra coin and time and would like to be educated and inspired, I encourage you to visit the Lavazza Coffee Museum in Turin, Italy.